colaquecez/react-native-selectable-text/README.md

 # react-native-selectable-text

-This is the updated version of @astrocoders/react-native-selectable-text.
+This is the updated version of @alentoma/react-native-selectable-text.

+It fixes a lof of issues that kept it from running on iOS machines.
+It works with projects that have shareExtensions, works on M1 machines, and I removed old dependencies that were no longer supported.

-## Demo
+## Original Astrocoders Demo

 ### Android